briansimiyuj/doctor-appointment-app/README.md

       4. Create a function to reset the form data
          a.
 Set the notes, prescription, diagnosis, follow up date, and isSubmitting states to their initial values

+    #### Modal Body Component

+      1. Create an NotesForm component and mount it on the ModalBody component

 ### Settings Context